Rdelux/Udacity-Project-Submission/Project5/VehDetectTrack_WriteUp.md

 #### 1. Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

+Different search pattern for top and side detected cars for tracking